 The medical name of PFM is Pelvic Diaphragm, and the main part is the levator ani.
 It refers to a group of muscles namely puborectalis, pubococcygeus, and iliococcygeus.
 These work together and control urination and sexual excitement.
 They cover the urethra, and therefore when Kegels improve their strength, you will have better control over urination.

-Kegel exercises make you feel comfortable as you approach your due date.
+Kegel exercises will help to make you feel comfortable as you approach your due date.

 - Strong pelvic floor muscles ease the delivery process, especially during the pushing stage.
 Kegel exercises help you understand how to contract and relax your muscles in preparation for childbirth.
 Relaxing your muscles helps the baby move out of the womb smoothly, reducing any chances of tear or injury in the intimate area.
-Research studies state that around one-third of pregnant women experience some tear or injury in the PFM during childbirth (5).
-This happens as the muscles overstretch to make room for labor.
+Research studies state that more than 20% of pregnant women experience some tear or injury in the pelvic floor disorder during childbirth (5).
+This happens as the muscles overstretch to make room for delivery

 - Research also states that women who indulge in pelvic floor exercises are known to experience shorter active phases of labor than those who do not exercise (6).